Originate/guide/scala/scala.md

     It could be that, in the future, it were decided a highlight should have, say, a yellow background.
 That would be a trivial change using the method above, taking only but a few seconds.
 Had they instead used `underline(x)` interchangeably everywhere across the code, one could spend hours looking at each usage site, trying to infer whether the intention of that particular `underline` call was to underline or to highlight.

     That is one of the reasons why simple methods like `def isEmpty = this.length == 0` are extremely valuable.
 No matter how short the equivalent code they capture may be, abstractions that better express intent and purpose are invaluable.
 0. A word about _thin_ models.
-In object-oriented design, a object is an implementation of an abstract data type (ADT)[TODO: link to wikipedia].
-Objects are not Pascal records or C structs!
+In object-oriented design, a object is an implementation of an abstract data type (ADT)[http://en.wikipedia.org/wiki/Abstract_data_type].
+Objects are not Pascal records or C structs glorified with getters and setters, and classes are not just namespaces for methods!

     "Domain Model: An object model of the domain that incorporates both **behavior and data**. [...] there is hardly any behavior on [thin] objects, making them little more than bags of getters and setters.
 The fundamental horror of this anti-pattern is that it's so contrary to the basic idea of object-oriented design; which is to combine data and process together.
 The anemic domain model is really just a procedural style design."

     [Martin Fowler](http://www.martinfowler.com/bliki/AnemicDomainModel.html)
+0. Always remember Tip 4: "Don't Live with Broken Windows: Fix each as soon as it is discovered." - The Pragmatic Programmer, Andrew Hunt and David Thomas.

 Reference
 ---------